 ADSA sponsors include Sea Harvest, Huletts Sugar (EquiSweet), Kellogg, Pick n Pay, DSM, Woolworths, Nativa, Unilever, Parmalat, Pronutro and Health Connection.

-This response did not surprise me since denial over conflicts of interest between Big Food and dietetic groups is common and a growing global concern.
+Denial of conflicts of interest between Big Food and dietetic groups is common and a growing global concern.

 Now a word from our sponsors

 In January 2013, US public health lawyer Michele Simon released an investigative report, titled “AND Now A Word From Our Sponsors”.
 It delved further into the ties between Big Food and the Academy of Nutrition and Dietetics (AND), formally the American Dietetics Association.